 Overview

-Your tool code runs in an isolated V8 runtime.
+Your tool code runs in an isolated V8 runtime with a 64 MB memory limit.
 There is no file system access, no require(), no import, and no access to the Node.js standard library.
 Instead, MCPCore injects a curated set of globals:

 | Global | What it is |